 “The majority of adoption processes begin by gaining legal guardianship of a child in Uganda, returning to the U.S. with the child, and finalizing the adoption in your state of residence.

 Out of the 6,441 incoming adoptions to the United States in 2014, 200 of those were adoptions from Uganda.

 How We Help

 Lifeline is committed to the children of Uganda and being faithful to God’s calling to advocate for the orphaned.
-We will walk along side of the family at each step of the process.
+We will walk alongside the family at each step.
 We spend a great deal of time monitoring what is happening within the Ugandan legal guardianship/adoption process.
-We also receive updated information from our Ugandan represented on a regular basis.
-These things can save countless hours of unnecessary frustration
+We also receive updated information from our Ugandan representatives on a regular basis.
+These things can save countless hours of unnecessary frustration.